In every walk with nature, one receives far more than he seeks. John Muir.

 We are disconnected from ourselves, our families, our neighbors, friends, and society as a whole.
 Unless they have Facebook, Twitter, or Instagram.
 Sorry I know there is more, but I don’t have time for social media.

 It is no wonder that we have lost our wonder.
 Maybe in order to save the soul of society and ourselves, we need to get back to nature and quickly.

 What Nature Does To Us

 Being in nature, or even viewing scenes of nature, reduces anger, fear, and stress and increases pleasant feelings.
-Exposure to nature not only makes you feel better emotionally, it contributes to your physical wellbeing, reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.
+Exposure to nature not only makes you feel better emotionally, but it also contributes to your physical wellbeing, reducing blood pressure, heart rate, muscle tension, and the production of stress hormones, and helping you get better sleep.
 It may even reduce mortality, according to scientists such as public health researchers Stamatakis and Mitchell.

 Research performed in hospitals, offices, and schools have found that even a simple plant in a room can have a significant impact on stress and anxiety.

 In addition, nature helps us cope with pain.
 Because we are genetically programmed to find trees, plants, water, and other natural elements engrossing, we are absorbed by nature scenes and are distracted from our pain and discomfort.